LambdaLabs/docsy-lambda-docs/content/en/workstations/upgrade-samsung-980-pro-firmware.md

 {{% alert title="Warning" color="warning" %}}
 [Samsung 980 PRO NVMe SSDs with the older 3B2QGXA7 firmware are known to fail](https://www.pugetsystems.com/support/guides/critical-samsung-ssd-firmware-update/).

-To know if your SSD is using the 3B2QGXA7 firmware, run `sudo smartctl -a /dev/nvme0`.
+To know if your SSD is using the 3B2QGXA7 firmware, install the `smartmontools` package by running `sudo apt -y install smartmontools`.
+Then, run `sudo smartctl -a /dev/nvme0`.

 If your SSD is using the 3B2QGXA7 firmware, it's recommended that you upgrade the firmware as soon as possible.